 7:00 AM- Pups fed and let out to play outside weather permitting.
 While pups are outside the indoor kennel and litter box is

 thoroughly cleaned and disinfected.
 Toys and dishes are washed after mealtimes.
-Pups are played with and worked with on bite
+Pups are played with and worked with using the

 12:00 PM- Pups fed again, held and cuddled.
-Manners training worked on.
+More Puppy Culture.
 Pups play with each other and age appropriate toys all day.

-5:00 PM- Pups fed again, cleanup done again if necessary, depending on the size of the litter.
+5:00 PM- Pups fed again, sound CD played, cleanup done again if necessary, depending on the size of the litter.
 Dishes washed.
-Loves and cuddles.

-8:00 PM- Pups petted and lights turned out for the night.
+8:00 PM- Pups petted and lights turned out for the night, classical music at bedtime.

 |Yes ranchers do kill rattlesnakes